To put it abruptly, yes, shops in the UK can legally refuse cash payment.

 It is an essential part of some businesses’ work.
 For example, cash acceptance is a big part of everyday retail operations.

 However, it comes with associated costs.
 For example, banks charge fees for accepting cash and coins.
-And there are staff training, security, transportation, and insurance costs related to handling cash.
+Staff training, security, transportation, and insurance costs related to handling cash all need to be considered.

-Cash management also takes up time and resources.
-So, by not accepting cash, businesses can save time and resources.
+It takes substantial time and resources to accept cash.
+Thereby not accepting cash, businesses can save both time and resources.

-Not accepting cash can also reduce queue time.
-After all, handling contactless payments can be quicker for employees and customers than handling cash.
+A cashless society could also reduce queueing time.
+After all, contactless payments can be significantly quicker for both employees and customers, compared to handling cash.

 By eliminating cash payments, businesses also remove the need to securely store and transport cash.

-This in turn reduced the risk of theft (internal or external), some types of fraud (counterfeit notes), and robberies.
+The lack of physical cash reduces the risk of theft (both internal or external), types of fraud (such as counterfeit notes), and robberies.

-Some argue that cash is no longer needed.
-Others even argue that a move to a cashless society is needed.
+Many argue that cash is no longer needed; others go so far as saying that the move to a cashless society is needed.

-Despite this, the reality for now is that cash is still popular.
-According to UK Finance, cash is still the second most popular payment method.
+Despite the belief that cash is becoming obsolete, cash is still popular, with more articles stating that cash is still the second most popular payment method after debit cards.

 Accepting cash payments can bring a number of benefits.